Lauren Cooper: The Catherine Tate Show

-In series one, sketches feature Lauren arguing with authority figures such as train conductors and teachers, as well as her best friend Liese Jackson (played by Niky Wardley) and love interest Ryan Perkins (played by Mathew Horne).
+In series one, sketches feature Lauren arguing with authority figures such as train conductors and teachers, as well as her best friend Liese Jackson (played by Niky Wardley) and boyfriend Ryan Perkins (played by Mathew Horne).
 She normally utters her trademark catchphrases only after being provoked or embarrassed.
 Lauren is one of the most popular characters with fans, and is arguably the most recognizable from the show.
 She is listed as "Fly Girl" on the series one DVD.

 In series two, Lauren becomes more offensive than ever before.
 One notable change is that Lauren starts being insulting without provocation, while in the past, her catchphrase of "Am I bovvered?" was only used after she believed that she had been wronged in some way.
 She is now aged 15 and, according to one of her teachers, in grave danger of leaving school with no GCSEs.

 In the 2005 Christmas special, her singing is revealed as poor when she, Liese and Ryan as "the Flygirl Collective and MC Perkins" audition for Fame Academy.
 In their audition, they sing their own rendition of "Shut Up" by The Black Eyed Peas which is poorly received by Richard Park.

 In series three, she spends the summer holidays working at "Billy's Burger Bar".
 Her attitude at school remains the same as before.
 She has a new rival for Ryan's affections, a girl called Kelly, (played by Natalie Cassidy), and falls for a fake marriage proposal from Ryan.
 She is due to marry Ryan in the final episode, but he jilts her at the altar because of his embarrassment of Lauren after she sings a very squeaky, off-key version of Celine Dion's "My Heart Will Go On" to him.
 Lauren even insulted the reverend by using her catchphrase as well as calling her a lesbian and being transgender and stating that god doesn’t exist.

 Despite Lauren's blatant disregard for authority, and chav-like demeanor, she sometimes shows surprising intelligence.
-She is well-versed in the Periodic table, she apparently knows Shakespeare, as shown in the sketch in Comic Relief 2009 with David Tennant playing her Scottish literature teacher, knows how to say "Am I bovvered?" in British Sign Language, and she even speaks French, once surprising her French teacher by asking her "Regardez mon visage.
+She is well-versed in the Periodic table, she apparently knows Shakespeare, as shown in the sketch in Comic Relief 2007 with David Tennant playing her Scottish literature teacher, knows how to say "Am I bovvered?" in British Sign Language, and she even speaks French, once surprising her French teacher by asking her "Regardez mon visage.
 Suis-je bovvered?
 Est-ce que vous appelez ma mère une pikey?
 Est-ce que vous appelez mon père un gypo?" ("Look at my face.
 Am I bovvered?
 Are you calling my mum a pikey?
 Are you calling my dad a gypo?"), although she refuses to speak any French for her oral exam.